huntbeat/popgen-auto/hmm/README.md

 - It seems like the recombination rate and length both help to converge the truth to the exponential distribution

+---
+06.07.18

+- Fix bins to be exactly half-size the intervals

+- Work with different params and changed bins on same data, add iterations too

+- Combine 100000 or parallelize HMM.py

 -